clyczar/Date-Time-API/README.md

   2. open extension=fileinfo in php.ini
   3. Composer

-Steps:
+Start the serve:
+  1. cd date-time-api
-  1. composer install --no-scripts
+  2. composer install --no-scripts
-  2. php artisan serve
+  3. php artisan serve

-  3. download the date-time-api collection from postman-collection folder and import to postman to do the testing.
+Download the date-time-api collection from postman-collection folder and import to postman to do the testing.

+Test:
+  1. cd date-time-api
+  2. php artisan test

+Feature Improvement:
+  1. using xml as request body if there are more request parameters.
+  2. add authentication function, such as using hash_hmac function and preshared key